-The COTE (Committee on the Environment) Top Ten Awards is the industry’s best-known awards program for sustainable design excellence.
-Each year, ten innovative projects earn the prize for setting the standard in design and sustainability.
+The COTE (Committee on the Environment) Top Ten Awards is the industry’s best-known award program for sustainable design excellence.
+Each year, ten innovative projects are recognized for their integration of design excellence with environmental performance.

 - Any US-licensed architect may enter.

 - On team projects, the architect submitting the entry doesn’t have to be the head of the team.

 - Submitting firms must have signed the AIA 2030 Commitment.

 - Completed new buildings, renovations, restorations, interior architecture, and urban/regional plans are eligible.